fdesanti/fast-lisa-subtraction/README.md

 ```

 The `[cuda12]` extra adds the GPU backends: `cupy-cuda12x`, `gbgpu-cuda12x` and
 `lisaanalysistools-cuda12x`.

-The GPU installation works with the CPU as well
+*Note: The GPU installation works with the CPU as well.*

 To install from a local clone instead, install PyTorch as above and then run: